housirvip/serve-me-java/README.md

 {password} is sql password
 {ipaddress} is sql address, local machine is localhost {port} is sql port, usually is 3306

-# sql schema is in the /server-me-java/sql directory
 ```